 1990s – 2000

 The company decided not to change the old concept but to infuse it with new meaning.
-To do this, designers adjusted the shape of the inscription, adding more elegant elements and correcting the proportions of some letters.
+To do this, designers adjusted the inscription’s shape, adding more elegant elements and correcting the proportions of some letters.

 - The ends of the capital “L” were shortened so that the top line no longer passes through the loop, ending just before it.
-The lower part no longer hangs over the “i,” eliminating the overwhelming sense of dominance from the logo.
+The lower part no longer hangs over the “i,” eliminating the logo’s overwhelming sense of dominance.

 - The lowercase “i” became elegant due to the absence of angles.
 The dot was reduced and flattened diagonally, giving the impression that it bounced like a tiny ball.
-The visual dynamism matches the brand’s character, focusing on pharmaceutical innovation and constant drug research.
+The visual dynamism aligns with the brand’s character, focusing on pharmaceutical innovation and ongoing drug research.

 - Both “l” s no longer resemble “e” s, making the word “Lilly” clear and readable.
 The logo developers corrected the shape of the double letters, stretching them vertically so they were finally taller than the “i.”